 Cheniere Energy’s valuation

-So far in this series, we’ve talked about Cheniere Energy’s (LNG) earnings estimates, recent financial position, and market performance.
-In this part, we’ll perform a valuation analysis for the company based on its historical and forward multiples.
+So far in this series, we’ve discussed Cheniere Energy’s (LNG) recent market and financial performance.
+In this article, we’ll perform a valuation analysis of Cheniere Energy based on its historical and forward multiples.

-In the next part, we’ll analyze Cheniere Energy’s technical indicators.
+In the next article, we’ll look into Cheniere Energy’s technical indicators.